Kealing-CS/Kealing-CS-Curriculum/README.md

 ### Running the Server

-clone the repo with `git clone https://github.com/Kealing-CS/Kealing-CS-Curriculum`
+clone the repo with `git clone https://github.com/Kealing-CS/Kealing-CS-Curriculum.git` (although you've probably already done this!)
 run the server with `npm start`
 the server will start on port 8008